modelint/xcm-parser/README.md

     from xcm-parser.parser import ClassModelParser

-You can then either specify a path or a text variable using the appropriate method:
+You can then specify a path as shown:

-    result = ClassModelParser.parse_text(model_text, debug=False)

-OR

     result = ClassModelParser.parse_file(file_input=path_to_file, debug=False)

-Check the code in `parser.py` to verify I haven't changed these parameters on you wihtout updating the readme.

-In either case, `result` will be a list of parsed scrall statements.
+In either case, `result` will be a list of parsed class model elements.
 You may find the header of the `visitor.py` file helpful in interpreting these results.

 #### From the command line